AbdulmalikAdegoke/podfather_tech_assessment_Abdulmalik/README.md

 ### Self reflection:
 - Could have used Python and Django as initially planned as I was already familiar with the libraries available for data parsing in Python and the support for http requests using Django.
-- For the implementation of the data search with my current approach, I should have began the development with a server implementation.
+- For the implementation of the data search with my current approach, I should have began the development with a server implementation i.e. with a server side scripting language in mind from the beginning that way time would have been better used.

 ### Future ideas:
 - Further polishing of the filtration to make the filter more column specfiic